freechipnuts/chiplets/README.md

 - **Testing Plan**: Outline a comprehensive testing plan that specifies testing protocols for different components.
 - **Validation Plan**: Define validation criteria and methods to ensure that the design meets application requirements.
 - **Implementation Guidelines**: Provide guidelines for RTL testbench development and software tests, enabling fresh graduates to verify their implementations against specified benchmarks.
+### 4. Software Stack
+- **Spported Frameworks**: Models from Popular Frameworks such as (TensorFlow, PyTorch) should be supported allowing for seamless compilation and deployment on specialized hardware.
+- **Graph and Operator Optimizer**: The graph optimizer performs general optimizations like operator fusion and partial evaluation, with extensions for workload-specific improvements such as quantization, data layout transformations, and maximizing data reuse.
+The operator optimizer automates workload scheduling, optimizing computation tiling, parallelism, and operator partitioning to maximize hardware efficiency.
+- **JIT Compiler and Runtime**: Enables cooperative execution of deep learning workloads between a CPU host and the accelerator.

 ## Judging Criteria
 - **Application Relevance**: How effectively the design addresses the specified computer vision application requirements.